Keyfactor ACME API

 Endpoint Common Features

-By default, all Keyfactor ACME API methods start with a base path, which corresponds to an application under IIS; this path is configurable at install time.
+By default, all Keyfactor ACME API methods start with a base path, which corresponds to an application under the web server; this path is configurable at install time.
 The default base path is ACME.
 The API component name and method name then comprise the parts of the URL, each separated by a forward slash.
 For example, /ACME/KeyManagement would be the URL format for the key management methods.

 The Keyfactor ACME API uses the following common request headers: